 What is a 1 file?

-A 1 file contains a manual page (also known as "man page") used by the "man" utility, a Unix program utilized to view user manuals.
-It stores a level 1 user manual in plain text that is separated into several segments and delimited by standard markers.
+A 1 file contains a manual page (man page) accessible via the man utility, a Unix program used to view user manuals.
+It contains documentation for a Unix command.
+Each 1 file is a plain text file that is separated into several segments and delimited by standard markers.

 Level 1 user manuals describe general commands for the Unix operating system.
-Each level 1 user manual is stored in a file that bears the same name as the command it describes followed by the .1 extension.
-For example, a manual describing the cmd_example command would have the filename cmd_example.1.
+Each level 1 user manual is stored in a file that bears the same name as the command it describes, followed by the .1 extension.
+For example, a manual describing the cmd_example command has the filename cmd_example.1.

-You can open a 1 file with the "man" utility included with most Unix systems.
-Since Unix man pages are stored in a plain text format, you can also use a text editor, such as Microsoft Notepad (Windows) or Apple TextEdit (Mac) to view and edit 1 files.
+You can open a 1 file with the man utility included with most Unix systems.
+Since Unix man pages are stored in a plain text format, you can also open them in any text editor, such as Vim (Linux, Mac), Microsoft Notepad (Windows), and Apple TextEdit (Mac).